Acousto-optics: Introduction

+History

 Optics has had a very long and full history, from ancient Greece, through the renaissance and modern times.
 As with optics, acoustics has a history of similar duration, again starting with the ancient Greeks.
 In contrast, the acousto-optic effect has had a relatively short history, beginning with Brillouin predicting the diffraction of light by an acoustic wave, being propagated in a medium of interaction, in 1922.
 This was then confirmed with experimentation in 1932 by Debye and Sears, and also by Lucas and Biquard.

 The particular case of diffraction on the first order, under a certain angle of incidence, (also predicted by Brillouin), has been observed by Rytow in 1935.
 Raman and Nath (1937) have designed a general ideal model of interaction taking into account several orders.
 This model was developed by Phariseau (1956) for diffraction including only one diffraction order.